 When to see a doctor

 If your ankle becomes swollen and painful to walk on, you should consult with your doctor.
 During your visit, your doctor will ask questions about your injury, its symptoms, and the sports you play.
 During the physical examination, your doctor will press on your ankle to see if the deltoid ligament has been damaged.
-An x-ray may be ordered to check for broken bones and to determine if the deltoid ligament has detached from the ankle bones (called an avulsion fracture).
-If swelling makes this difficult, a magnetic resonance imaging (MRI) test may be ordered for an image of the deltoid ligament.
+An X-ray may be ordered to check for broken bones and to determine if the deltoid ligament has detached from the ankle bones (called an avulsion fracture).
+In some cases, a magnetic resonance imaging (MRI) test may be ordered to provide a more detailed image of the deltoid ligament, especially if the diagnosis is unclear or soft tissue damage is suspected.

 Non-operative treatment

 The majority of medial ankle sprains, even severe ones, are treated without surgery.
-Treatment usually involves rest and keeping weight off your ankle.
+Treatment usually involves resting and keeping weight off your ankle.
 Other conservative treatments include:

 Try these exercises to help address your condition: